Ittai Shapira: Discography

 Ittai Shapira's discography of over 20 CD's (for labels including Champs Hill Records, EMI, Meridian Records, Sanctuary Classics, Quartz and Sony/BMG) includes both standard and contemporary repertoire.
 Shapira's playing is featured in the soundtrack of a film made about Daniel Pearl, The Journalist and the Jihadi, and a children's project with Brooke Shields, The Runaway Bunny.
 The performance was hosted by Larry King and reached an audience of 55 million on the Jerry Lewis Telethon, and was nationally televised in the US.

 Fourteen concertos have been dedicated to him by composers such as Avner Dorman and Dave Heath, the most recent being the Katrina Violin Concerto by Theodore Wiprud.
-He has recently premiered a Violin and Mandolin Concerto with Avi Avital, Tikkun Olam composed by Ariel Blumenthal and conducted by Florin Parvulescu, a special project he curated as a soloist in a joint project between the San Francisco Symphony and Conservatory.
+He has recently premiered a Violin and Mandolin Concerto with Avi Avital, Tikkun Olam composed by Ariel Blumenthal and conducted by Florin Parvulescu, a project he curated as a soloist in a joint project between the San Francisco Symphony and Conservatory.

 Awards and recognition

-A recipient of the prestigious Clairmont Award, he has served as Classical Advisor at Molloy College and the Weill Cornell Music and Medicine Program, and has given concert lectures about Music and the Brain at the University of Cambridge (UK), Mount Sinai Hospital, and New York University.
+A recipient of the Clairmont Award, he has served as Classical Advisor at Molloy College and the Weill Cornell Music and Medicine Program, and has given concert lectures about Music and the Brain at the University of Cambridge (UK), Mount Sinai Hospital, and New York University.
 He has also given a concert lecture about the healing potential of music at One to One Global Forum, co-sponsored by the UN Foundation and Chabbad.

 He was selected to be the first Affiliate at the Royal College of Music in London.

-He is a recipient of the Victor Herbert Foundation award in recognition of his innovative projects as Soloist, Composer and Curator.
+He is a recipient of the Victor Herbert Foundation award in recognition of his projects as Soloist, Composer and Curator.